The Problem with Duplicate Webpages on Websites

 The other URLs found by the crawler are also rewritten and compared to the shorter form of the URL.
 If they match, then those pages aren’t crawled and indexed.

 The search engine may display the shorter version of the URL in its index unless the server where the page is hosted needs to see the longer version to serve the page in question.

 The process described in the patent filing may capture many URLs that contain duplicate content, but it stands a good chance of missing many others.

 I’ve written previously about approaches from Google and Microsoft to attempt to solve this problem of the same content at different URLs of a site:

-While it can take some careful work and planning, it’s recommended that web site owners work to avoid having the same content at different pages as much as possible, rather than relying on the search engines to figure out which URLs are duplicate webpages or not.
+While it can take some careful work and planning, it’s recommended that website owners avoid having the same content on different pages as much as possible, rather than relying on the search engines to figure out which URLs are duplicate webpages or not.

 Last Updated May 26, 2019